Marquette hosts Ryan and Notre Dame

 Marquette Golden Eagles (7-3) at Notre Dame Fighting Irish (7-2, 0-1 ACC)

+The Fighting Irish have gone 7-1 at home.
+Notre Dame has a 6-1 record against teams above .500.

 The Golden Eagles are 0-1 in road games.
-Marquette ranks ninth in the Big East with 23.0 defensive rebounds per game led by Oso Ighodaro averaging 4.3.
+Marquette is 7-0 in games decided by 10 points or more.

-TOP PERFORMERS: Ryan averages 2.1 made 3-pointers per game for the Fighting Irish, scoring 13.1 points while shooting 45.2% from beyond the arc.
-Nate Laszewski is shooting 53.2% and averaging 14.3 points for Notre Dame.
+TOP PERFORMERS: Nate Laszewski is scoring 14.3 points per game and averaging 8.4 rebounds for the Fighting Irish.
+Dane Goodwin is averaging 13.7 points and 5.2 rebounds while shooting 46.3% for Notre Dame.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.